19wh1a1270/II-IT-B-LAB/JP Lab/Array Programs/README.md

 ## d)	Java Program to sort an array in ascending order
 ## e)	Java Program to convert char Array to String

+## f)   Java Program to Calculate grades of Student
+## g)   Java Program to make a calculator using switch case